pradeep-reks/reactjs-interview-questions/README.md

     3. State abstraction and manipulation.
     4. Props manipulation.

+    HOCs allow you to add additional functionality to a component without modifying the component's code.
+For example, you can use a HOC to add authentication or routing capabilities to a component or to apply a specific style or behavior to multiple components

     **[⬆ Back to Top](#table-of-contents)**

 36. ### How to create props proxy for HOC component?